BadlyDrawnBoy/zk-inkjet-printer/docs/IMAGE_LICENSE.md

-# Image & documentation license

-- Photos, diagrams, and screenshots in this repo: **CC BY 4.0**.
-- Please attribute: “BadlyDrawnBoy / zk-inkjet-printer (GitHub)”.

-Note: Vendor PDFs and SDKs are **not** redistributed here; see docs/vendor_resources.md for links.
+# Image/Docs License

+Unless noted otherwise, images and documentation in this repo are licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

+You may share and adapt with attribution.